 Table of Contents

-A world populated by robots might not be so far away, after all.
-Companies have been racing to create the best humanoid robots in the industry, making them look lifelike, think and feel like people, all without the frailties of human beings.
-From Amelia the customer service chatbot to Digit, we list down some of the industry’s leading robotic accomplishments.
+A world populated by robots might not be so far away.
+Companies have been racing to create the best humanoid robots in the industry, making them look lifelike, and think and feel like people, all without the frailties of human beings.

 Design: Functionality: Quality: | Design: Functionality: Quality: | Design: Functionality: Quality: |